jtuyen/jtuyen.github.io/content/_index.md

 in_search_index = true
 +++

-Welcome to my digital space where I write experimental short/long form content about what I'm [working on](https://johntuyen.com/posts/), [looking at](https://johntuyen.com/gaze/), processing [discoveries, ideas, and stories](https://johntuyen.com/wiretap/).
+Welcome to my digital space, where I share my thoughts on information security and a sprinkle of humanities.
+Here, you'll find a glimpse into what I'm [exploring](https://johntuyen.com/posts/) - from [articles and news](https://johntuyen.com/wiretap/) that pique my interest, to the everyday moments I capture through [photography](https://johntuyen.com/gaze/).

 # My Job Thingy 🤓